-Perdido, moored in ~2,450 metres (8,000 feet) of water, is the world’s deepest direct vertical access spar.
-The spar acts as a hub for and enables development of three fields – Great White, Tobago and Silvertip.
-It gathers, processes and exports production from water depths of around 2,300 metres (7,500-9,500 feet).
-Tobago, in ~2,925 metres (9,596 feet) of water, is the world’s deepest subsea completion.
-Following first oil, Perdido has a peak annual production of 100,000 barrels of oil per day and 200 million cubic feet of gas per day.
+Perdido is moored in around 2,450 metres (8,000 feet) of water, making it the world’s deepest spar.
+The spar acts as a production hub for three fields – Great White, Tobago and Silvertip.
+It gathers, processes and exports oil and gas produced from water depths of around 2,300-2,800 metres (7,500-9,500 feet).
+The Perdido production hub has the capacity to handle 100,000 barrels of oil and 200 million cubic feet of gas daily.

 Environment and society